 Accountable Care Collaborative Information for Stakeholders

-The Accountable Care Collaborative (ACC) is Medicaid’s primary health care program.
-It is designed to improve the health of Medicaid clients and reduce costs.
-ACC members get the regular Medicaid benefit package and choose a primary care medical provider (PCMP).
+The Accountable Care Collaborative (ACC) is Health First Colorado’s primary health care program.
+It is designed to improve the health of Health First Colorado (Colorado's Medicaid Program) members and reduce costs.
+ACC members get the regular Health First Colorado benefit package and choose a primary care medical provider (PCMP).

 The ACC is a central part of Medicaid reform that changes the incentives and health care delivery processes for providers.
-Our goal is to move from a system that rewards high volumes of services to one that rewards high quality services and better health outcomes for Medicaid clients.
+Our goal is to move from a system that rewards high volumes of services to one that rewards high quality services and better health outcomes for Health First Colorado members.

 The ACC program has three major components:

 - Seven Regional Care Collaborative Organizations (RCCOs).
 Check out our RCCO map.

 - A statewide network of Primary Care Medical Providers (PCMPs)

 - One Statewide Data and Analytics Contractor (SDAC)

 Learn about the Accountable Care Collaborative Phase II.

 With support from The Colorado Health Foundation and Rose Community Foundation, the Department contracted with the Colorado School of Public Health to conduct a two-year evaluation of the Accountable Care Collaborative (ACC) program.
 Read the full report and executive summary.